-- (1) the power, authority and legal right of all parties (other than the Company) to the Merger Documents to enter into and to perform their respective obligations thereunder; - (2) the legal capacity of all natural persons, the authenticity of all documents submitted to us as originals, the genuineness of all signatures on all documents, the completeness and the conformity to original documents of all documents submitted to us as duplicates or certified or conformed copies and the authenticity of the originals of such latter documents; - (3) due compliance of the Merger Documents with all matters of, and the validity and enforceability thereof under, all such laws as govern or relate to it (other than the laws of the Marshall Islands as to which we are opining); - (4) there have been no supplements, modifications or amendments to, or waivers under, the Merger Documents; and - (5) that the 45,535,850 warrants of Marathon Acquisition Corp. assumed by the Company in connection with the Merger and which now constitute the Warrants were validly issued to the holders thereof and continued to be valid and binding obligations of Marathon Acquisition Corp. immediately prior to the Merger.
+- (1) the power, authority and legal right of all parties (other than the Company) to the Merger Documents to enter into and to perform their respective obligations thereunder; - (2) the legal capacity of all natural persons, the authenticity of all documents submitted to us as originals, the genuineness of all signatures on all documents, the completeness and the conformity to original documents of all documents submitted to us as duplicates or certified or conformed copies and the authenticity of the originals of such latter documents; - (3) due compliance of the Merger Documents with all matters of, and the validity and enforceability thereof under, all such laws as govern or relate to it (other than the laws of the Marshall Islands as to which we are opining); - (4) there have been no supplements, modifications or amendments to, or waivers under, the Merger Documents; and - (5) that the 45,535,850 warrants of Marathon Acquisition Corp. assumed by the Company in connection with the Merger and which now constitute the

-Global Ship Lease, Inc. Page 3 September , 2008
+Global Ship Lease, Inc. Page 3 September 18, 2008